 Addicts routinely deny, lie, and manipulate to protect their addiction.
 Their partners also manipulate for example, by hiding or diluting an addict’s drugs or alcohol or through other covert behavior.
 They may also lie or tell half-truths to avoid confrontations or control the addict’s behavior.

 Passive-aggressive behavior can also be used to manipulate.
 When you have trouble saying no, you might agree to things you don’t want to, and then get your way by forgetting, being late, or doing it half-heartedly.
 Typically, passive-aggression is a way of expressing hostility.
 Forgetting “on purpose” conveniently avoids what you don’t want to do and gets back at your partner – like forgetting to pick up your spouse’s clothes from the cleaners.
 Sometimes, this is done unconsciously, but it’s still a way of expressing anger.
 More hostile is offering desserts to your dieting partner.

 How to Handle Manipulators

 The first step is to know whom you’re dealing with.
 Manipulators know your triggers!
 Study their tactics and learn their favorite weapons.
 Build your self-esteem and self-respect.
 This is your best defense!
 Also, learn to be assertive and set boundaries.
 Read How to Speak Your Mind: Become Assertive and Set Limits or watch the webinar How to Be Assertive.
 For techniques and scripts for dealing with difficult people, read Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
-Contact me at email@example.com for a free report “12 Strategies to Handle Manipulators.”
+Contact me at [email protected] to join my mailing list and receive a free report “12 Strategies to Handle Manipulators.”